Health Services

 School Nurses

-Lindsey Sasker, RN BSN PHN, is primarily in the MS/HS building.
-She graduated from DWU with her BSN degree.
+Lindsey Sasker, RN BSN PHN, is in the MS/HS building.

 You can reach Lindsey at 507-562-6019 or via Email